ucsdlib/otm-specs/README.md

 that will allow libraries and archives to seamlessly deposit system content into distributed digital preservation systems (DDPs) such as Chronopolis, APTrust, and LOCKSS.
 This project is funded by the [Andrew W. Mellon Foundation](https://mellon.org/).

-More information about the project [can be found on the project wiki](https://wiki.lyrasis.org/display/OTM), including the members of the [OTM project team](https://wiki.lyrasis.org/display/OTM/Team+Roles+and+Responsibilities).
+More information about the project [can be found on the project wiki](https://wiki.lyrasis.org/display/OTM), including a list of the members of the [OTM project team](https://wiki.lyrasis.org/display/OTM/Team+Roles+and+Responsibilities).

 ## Specifications
 The One To Many (OTM) Specification defines two APIs to support communication between digital content repository systems